mcadamme/FieldHz_Pop_Genomics/Reanalysis_01.11.2020.md

 ## First mapping family - untreated vs. Cry1Ab leaf tissue incorporation assay

 One F2 mapping family was generated and split into two groups at 48h after hatching - half were placed on diet with untreated leaf tissue (orange), the other half were placed on diet containing Cry1Ab treated leaf tissue (blue).
-A second F2 mapping family was generated and also split into two groups at 48h after hatching - half were placed on diet containing Cry1A.105 + Cry2Ab2 treated leaf tissue (purple).
+A second F2 mapping family (see section below) was generated and also split into two groups at 48h after hatching - half were placed on diet containing Cry1A.105 + Cry2Ab2 treated leaf tissue (purple).
 While we put the other half of the family on diet with untreated leaf tissue from a sweet corn isoline with the same genetic background as the two-toxin treated tissue, the data are not shown for simplicity.
 All larvae were allowed to feed for 7 days and then weighed.

 We genotyped all progeny at two loci in the 3Mb region - are they correlated?